Readme-Workflows/recent-activity/README.md

 Data is refreshed at least once every 7 days and complete data is discarded if the action was not used for 7 days.
 We do not share any data with 3rd-parties and only use it for improving this Action.

-By using this Action, you are agreeing to allow the aformentioned data to be collected.
+By using this Action, you are agreeing to allow the aforementioned data to be collected.

 <!-- Links -->
 [forks]: https://github.com/Readme-Workflows/recent-activity/network/members